botheredbybees/learnonline.cc/README.md

 ## Introduction

 LearnOnline.cc is a gamified vocational training platform using the Australian Quality Training Framework (AQTF) data to provide structured, nationally recognized training content with game mechanics to enhance learner engagement and motivation.
+The platform integrates with Training.gov.au (TGA) to fetch and process training packages, units of competency, and their elements and performance criteria.

 I was previously the developer of NTISthis, a website that leveraged AQTF qualifications to generate assessment templates for vocational education.
 While NTISthis provided valuable tools for educators, the operational costs became unsustainable, leading me to discontinue the service.